Cape Blanco Lighthouse

 Historical Landmarks OregonTidepool ExploringAgate HuntingHiking OregonWildlife ViewingCamping OregonPhotographing

-Cape Blanco and its surrounding area feature over 400 years of recorded history starting from Captain Martin D’Aguilar of Spain visiting the cape in 1603 and naming it Blanco which means “white” in Spanish.
+Cape Blanco and its surrounding area feature over 400 years of recorded history, starting from Captain Martin D’Aguilar of Spain visiting the cape in 1603 and naming it Blanco (“white” in Spanish).

-The lighthouse ground is a part of Cape Blanco State Park that was established in 1971 after purchasing land from Joseph N. Hughes.
+The lighthouse grounds are part of Cape Blanco State Park, established in 1971 after the purchase of land from Joseph N. Hughes.
 Hughes‘s family owned a 2,000-acre dairy farm that bordered the lighthouse property and extended to the Sixes River.

-Built in 1898, the Victorian-style Hughes House is standing not far from the light station overlooking the Sixes River mouth.
+Built in 1898, the Victorian-style Hughes House stands not far from the light station, overlooking the mouth of the Sixes River.

 Both historic Hughes House and the Cape Blanco Lighthouse were placed on the National Register of Historic Places.